Designs by:

 Structure

-Shipping a quality control and compliance co-pilot for architectural drawings in a startup incubator.
+Owning 0→1 product launch for a VLM powered quality control and compliance co-pilot for architectural drawings in a startup incubator.

 Defining the Problem